-In the last analysis, we included the RSD data, see Table \ref{tab:constraints4}, and Fig. \ref{fig:contours3} (lower right).
+In the last analysis, we included the RSD data; see Table \ref{tab:constraints4}, and Fig. \ref{fig:contours4}.
 The results for $H_0$ were not influenced by adding RSD data.
-The matter density is slightly different for all models but, it agrees at $ 1\sigma$ C.L. with previous analysis.
+The matter density is slightly different for all models but, it agrees at $ 1\sigma$ CL with previous analysis.
 The values of the bulk viscosity and the nonadditive parameter decreased if compared to the last data combination.
 Finally, let us concentrate on $\sigma_8$ again.
-With the addition of $H_{0}$ local, the values obtained for $\sigma_8$ are higher than previous ones and, in this way, further relieve the tension of $\sigma_8$.
+With the addition of $H_{0}$ local, the values obtained for $\sigma_8$ are higher than the previous ones and, in this way, further relieve the tension of $\sigma_8$.